BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 Instead of processing each transaction individually, the Bitcoin network bundles them into [blocks]({{'/guide/glossary/#hash' | relative_url }}).
-A new block is created roughly every 10 minutes and can only contain a certain amount of transactions due to a strict file size limit, so transactions with the highest fees typically get chosen first.
-The new block must link to the one before it.
+A new block is created roughly every 10 minutes.
+A strict file size limit results in the transactions with the highest fees typically getting chosen first.
+Every new block must link to the one before it.
 Since this is a continuous process, a chain of blocks forms, hence the name blockchain.

 Once a transaction is in a block that the network has accepted, it is considered to have one confirmation.
 With every new block created, the number of confirmations increases.
 After 6 confirmations, we consider a transaction fully settled.
 </div>